jrheard/blog/python/tic-tac-toe.md

 Throughout this assignment, I'll be telling you to write specific functions that behave a certain way.
 I'll tell you what the functions should be named; I'll tell you what inputs the functions should take; and I'll tell you what outputs the function should return.

 That's because now that you're writing functions, I'll be able to test them directly.
-Just like you might, say, import the `random` module and call the `random.choice()` function in order to decide who goes first, I'll be importing the `tictactoe_your_name` module from your program, and in my automated tests I'll be calling `tictactoe_your_name.a_function()` in order to make sure each one of your functions works the way it's supposed to.
+Just like you might, say, import Python's built-in `random` module and call the `random.choice()` function in order to decide who goes first, I'll be importing the `tictactoe_your_name` module from your program, and in my automated tests I'll be writing code like `tictactoe_your_name.a_function()` in order to make sure each one of your functions works the way it's supposed to.

 What this means is that it's really important that your functions have the **exact names** specified in the assignment.
 If I tell you to write a function named `make_pizza()`, but you write a function named `make_hamburger()` instead, my tests won't be able to find your function and so you won't pass the tests for this assignment.